 How to Compost at Home: A Ultimate Guide for Beginners

 There are always a lot of food scraps in daily life.
 For example, potato skins, fish bones, and banana peels.
 The pity is that this waste cannot be transformed into something really useful.
-We compost these food scraps into nutrient-rich soil, which is environmentally friendly.
+We compost these food scraps into nutrient-rich soil, which is eco-friendly.
 So how do we compost at home on our own?
 This article will tell you what composting is, the basic preparation for composting, and how to do it.

 What is Compost?

 Composting refers to the degradation of organic substances such as waste paper, plastic bags, and food scraps into water, carbon dioxide, and humus by microorganisms at a certain temperature and humidity.
 Microorganisms play an irreplaceable role in the composting process, turning organic matter into inorganic matter that makes the soil more fertile.
-Compost is these nutrient-rich soil lumps, which promotes good growth of plants and flowering of flowers.
+Compost can produce these nutrient-rich soil lumps, which promotes good growth of plants and flowering of flowers.

 buds in the compost